 Mr. O'Brien had written you a letter.
-10 129 From his Q. 11 perspective, the absence of a response might have the 12 absence of a response might have appeared concerning, 13 not only discourteous, perhaps, but in the midst of an 14 investigation which was obviously of concern for him 15 given the nature of the issues he was raising, some of 16 which touched directly upon the quality of the investigation itself and the fairness of the 17 18 investigation, should you not at least have dealt with 19 those aspects?
+10 129 From his Q. 15.2111 perspective, the absence of a response might have the 12 absence of a response might have appeared concerning, 13 not only discourteous, perhaps, but in the midst of an investigation which was obviously of concern for him 14 given the nature of the issues he was raising, some of 15 15:22 16 which touched directly upon the quality of the investigation itself and the fairness of the 17 18 investigation, should you not at least have dealt with 19 those aspects?

-A. I think on reflection there were some elements of that letter which I could have addressed but I wanted, I think my thinking of sending it to the Medical Director and the Oversight Group was not just to forward it to someone else to deal with it, but more so getting advice and support in terms of addressing some of the issues raised in the letter and to reply for that.
-I am afraid I think it slipped out of the radar from many people and I certainly didn't reply to Mr. O'Brien.
+20 I think on reflection there were some elements of that Α. 15:22 letter which I could have addressed but I wanted.
+21 I think my thinking of sending it to the Medical 22 23 Director and the Oversight Group was not just to 24 forward it to someone else to deal with it, but more so 25 getting advice and support in terms of addressing some 15.22 of the issues raised in the letter and to reply for 26 27 that.
+I am afraid I think it slipped out of the radar from many people and I certainly didn't reply to 28 29 Mr. O'Brien.

-If you turn to page 559 of your copy, and if we go to AOB-01684.
-You will know because the letter was telling you that Mr. O'Brien was due to be interviewed by Dr. Chada three or four days later on 3rd August and 15:23 he's making a couple of points.
-He's saying, at the bottom of page 559.
-For your purposes, the bottom of this page.
-On the private patient issue he was previously advised that he would be told of the source of this concern or complaint and six months later he 15 · 24 has still not been advised.
-He has requested the identity of the nine patients concerned.
-He's still not being advised of their identity.
-Now, when you read that, were you concerned for the fairness of the process?
-15:25

-A. I think it's a point he was making and I wanted to know more about the background of that issue which he was raising which I wasn't aware of or I wasn't informed of at that point in time.
-My thinking behind that was sending it to Siobhan Hynds and the Medical Director either to come up with, you know, some sort of factual information for me to reply back to him, to Mr. O'Brien, or else give me some information so that

-As I said, on reflection, I don't really know why I didn't reply to that.
-I know I was on annual leave around that time.
-But to there was something because I do remember sending it, making sure that someone in
+1 2 If you turn to page 559 of your copy, and if we go to 3 AOB-01684.
+You will know because the letter was 4 telling you that Mr. O'Brien was due to be interviewed 5 by Dr. Chada three or four days later on 3rd August and 15:23 6 he's making a couple of points.
+He's saying, at the 7 bottom of page 559.
+For your purposes, the bottom of 8 this page.
+On the private patient issue he was 9 previously advised that he would be told of the source 10 of this concern or complaint and six months later he 15:24 11 has still not been advised.
+He has requested the 12 identity of the nine patients concerned.
+He's still 13 not being advised of their identity.
+Now, when 14 you read that, were you concerned for the fairness of 15 the process?
+15:25 16 Α. I think it's a point he was making and I wanted to know 17 more about the background of that issue which he was 18 raising which I wasn't aware of or I wasn't informed of 19 at that point in time.
+My thinking behind that was 20 sending it to Siobhan Hynds and the Medical Director 15:25 21 either to come up with, you know, some sort of factual 22 information for me to reply back to him, to 23 Mr. O'Brien, or else give me some information so that 24 I can start drafting some part of my reply back to him.
+25 15:25 26 As I said, on reflection, I don't really know why 27 I didn't reply to that.
+I know I was on annual leave 28 around that time.
+But to there was something because 29 I do remember sending it, making sure that someone in the Oversight Group and the HR Team knows about this issue and we need to address it.
+But there may be a reason that I didn't get to reply to that and it went out of my radar.